sozraheem/thesis_2025/ERP_analysis_code/patient_pipeline/notes/extra/p1_dataset_notes.md

 ## 1. General session information
 For patient 1, there are 18 sessions.
 Session 1, 2, and 18 are offline sessions.
 Sessions 3-17 are online.
-See `p1_data_structure.txt` (in assignment_7/other) for an overview of all sessions.
+In all online sessions (3-17) the conditions are the same: 6D 350.
-In all online sessions (3-17) the conditions are the same: 6D 350
+For the information of all other patients, I refer to patient_pipeline/notes/auditory_aphasia_data_analysis/session_conditions.md

 In the auditory aphasia therapy the classifier was trained on session n-1 and taken into session n, where then updating took place [1].